 What does Documents and Data mean on iPhone?

-However, most people will still run into a point where their device will politely advise that they simply can't cram any more selfies, or other media on it.
-At this point, most of us will start deleting photos, videos and apps, as these usually take up the majority of storage space on our devices (make sure you back them up to your computer first with a tool like TouchCopy).
+However, most people will still run into a point where their device will advise that it simply can't cram any more media on it.
+At this point, most of us will start deleting photos, videos and apps, as these usually take up the majority of storage space on our devices (make sure you back them up to your computer first with an app like TouchCopy).

 Have you ever looked at the breakdown of the storage on your device, though?
 You can find this under Settings > General > iPhone Storage.
 This will let you know the main space-hogging offenders on your device.